ant-design/ant-design-mini/src/Postscript/index.en.md

 Set the combineSymbol attribute to the required connection symbol (such as "" or space), and click the shortcut input option to automatically splice with the existing content.

-If you need the shortcut input content to overwrite the existing content, remove the combineSymbol attribute.
+If you want the shortcut input content to overwrite the existing content, remove the combineSymbol attribute.